romanornr/derivatives-trading-notes/2. forward pricing/forward price.md

 There are 4 main factors to consider when calculating the fair forward price of a contract:

-1. The interest rate: This is the cost of borrowing or lending money.
+1. The [[interest rate]]: This is the cost of borrowing or lending money.

-2. The storage costs: This is the cost of storing the underlying commodity.
+2. The [[storage cost]]: This is the cost of storing the underlying commodity.

-3. The convenience yield: This is the benefit of having the commodity now rather than later.
+3. The [[convenience yield]]: This is the benefit of having the commodity now rather than later.

 4. The dividend yield: This is the benefit of receiving dividends from the underlying asset.